A Healthy Cycle and Pregnancy

 “This helps reassure me that I am fertile and helps me know when I’m ovulating each month.
 I feel really in tune with my body and that connection is empowering!”

 I want to get pregnant.
-What supplements should I take?
+What does my body needs?

 Ovulation is key to pregnancy.
 When you have a healthy cycle, you ovulate every month.
-To promote a healthy cycle, you need to start with a heathy lifestyle so think about things like diet, exercise and the right supplements.
+To promote a healthy cycle, you need to start with a heathy lifestyle so think about things like diet and exercise.

 What does my body need during pregnancy?

 As soon as you’re pregnant, your body starts working overtime to turn a few teeny cells into a living, breathing baby!
 This takes a lot of energy, so you need to take care of yourself.
-Listen to your body and keep taking folic acid for at least the first few weeks of your pregnancy.
+Listen to your body and keep actively taking folic acid for the first few weeks.

 I want to breastfeed.
 What supplements can I take?

 Breastfeeding is hard work.
 In fact, did you know that you need an average of 500 extra calories per day if you are breastfeeding?
-Your body is built to breastfeed but adding an extra supplement during this time definitely can’t hurt.
-This way, you can help keep your body healthy and feel smug knowing that you’re passing on all the guud stuff to your growing baby!
+Your body is built to breastfeed paying extra attention to your nutrition can't hurt.
+Make sure you get enough of everything.
+Read more about it in our blog What to do while breastfeeding.

-Supplements can be a very healthy option for women who are trying for a baby, pregnant or breastfeeding, but not all supplements are safe.
+Yes, but not all supplements are appropriate during pregnancy.
 Because your baby ingests almost everything you do, it is important to pay attention to the ingredients in your supplements.
-Make sure you read the ingredients and watch for any warning labels.
+This also applies during the breastfeeding period.

 What about vitamin A?

 Hey Mummas!
 Are you trying for a baby?
 Pregnant?
 Breastfeeding like Sophie?
-Talk to one of our experts via chat, or send us an email.
-We are happy to help you choose a supplement! 🥰
+Talk to one of our experts via chat.
+We are happy to help you out! 🥰

 The Real Deal with Pregnancy and Nutrition